analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 ## Introduction

-This repository is dedicated to maintaining [Visual Studio Code](https://code.visualstudio.com/) project files that integrate with [Analog Device's](https://www.analog.com/en/product-category/microcontrollers.html) Microcontroller SDK.
+This repository is dedicated to maintaining [Visual Studio Code](https://code.visualstudio.com/) project files that integrate with [Analog Device's MSDK](https://www.analog.com/en/product-category/microcontrollers.html).
 The following features are enabled by the project files:

 * Code editing with intellisense and definition look-ups down to the register level
 * Code compilation with the ability to easily re-target a project for different microcontrollers and boards